techidaily/site-ai-voice-clone/source/_posts/new-in-2024-best-7-ways-to-promote-twitch-stream.md

 In conclusion, creating a **voice clone through Descript** proves to be a powerful feature.
 It makes the process of creating different voices for various needs simple.
 In this article, we discussed the step-by-step guide to help users understand how to use it for creative projects for smooth operation.
 Also, keep a check on its alternatives to help you fulfill diverse voice cloning needs.

-## Common Platforms

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6kzbT13ds3M?si=hBInu0Or-cX2ANJF&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Common Platforms

 ## Common Platforms for Live Streaming